AM I A SUPERSTAR?

 Q: Why is a PhD or industry experience a requirement for some applicants but not others?

-A: Through the Superstars of STEM program we strive to elevate the profiles of women working in as many STEM fields as possible, with a particular focus on those in which women are under-represented.
-We recognise, however, that PhDs are much less common in certain disciplines.
-We have therefore relaxed the PhD requirement in fields where it is less common to hold a PhD – technology, engineering, mathematics, agricultural science, environmental science and geological sciences.
-This decision is based on the data in the Chief Scientist’s Report: Australia’s STEM Workforce, table 2.1 on page 11 –https://www.chiefscientist.gov.au/wp-content/uploads/Chapter-2-Demographics.pdf
+A: In some STEM fields, experts commonly hold a PhD.
+In other disciplines experts take alternative education pathways and it is much less common to have a PhD.
+We have therefore relaxed the PhD requirement in fields where it is less common to hold a PhD – information technology, engineering, mathematics, agricultural science, environmental science and geological sciences.
+This decision is based on the data in the Chief Scientist’s Report: Australia’s STEM Workforce – https://www.chiefscientist.gov.au/sites/default/files/2020-07/australias_stem_workforce_-_final.pdf

 Q: Are the networking opportunities compulsory?